The Salzburg Connection: Plot

 Bill and Anna arrive at the shop and discover that someone is inside.
 Elissa flees unrecognised, but is pursued by Bill.
 In a side alley, Elissa is confronted by a stranger, but she is able to overpower and kill him.
-Bill and Anna find the dead man, who Anna recognises Bernard Dietrich, Zauner's deputy.
+Bill and Anna find the dead man, who Anna recognises as Bernard Dietrich, Zauner's deputy.

 At Finstersee, where Johann is looking for the missing chest, he is followed by two neo-Nazis, one of whom is Anton (Udo Kier) – Richard Bryant's killer.
 Johann discovers the chest at the edge of the forest and is able to escape from the two men.
 Then he disappears and hides the box at the home of his girlfriend Trudi Seidl (Elisabeth Felchner).

 Bill takes the distraught Anna to his hotel and rents a room for her there, because she would probably no longer be safe at home in the shop.
 At the hotel, her brother Johann visits her the following morning.
 He tells her that he has found and secured the box and reports that an Israeli had come to see him and offered to buy Bryant's chest.
 Obviously, its contents must be valuable.

 Anna reminds her brother that Bryant and Dietrich had to die because of this chest and that it would be better to give it to the neo-Nazi Grell, or to destroy it.
 That same day, Bill meets up with CIA agent Chuck (Joe Maross), who has contacted him through Newhart.
 On the way to their meeting, Mathison is again followed the moustachioed man, who Chuck arranges to be shot on a chair lift by an assassin (Bert Fortell).
 According to Chuck, the dead man had been a Polish spy working for the Chinese.
 Chuck explains to Bill that the CIA had been working with Yates, who had been another double agent.

 It gradually emerges that the mysterious box contains documents listing former Nazis who are still active, and who have infiltrated the West or are being used by Western intelligence services.
 The Russians have recently discovered a similar chest in Czechoslovakia, and have the lists already.

 Bill cannot understand why the CIA is so desperate to acquire the documents, and Chuck explains that several Germans named in these lists are working in important scientific positions for the USA.
 They are now vulnerable to blackmail by the Soviets, and it is vital that the CIA knows their identities.

 In the afternoon of the same day, Johann returns home, where the two neo-Nazis he encountered at the lake are waiting for him.
 They overpower and kidnap him.
 At the photo shop, Anna receives a phone call from Trudi, who tells her that Johann has not kept a date with her.